mdias/rs_asio/README.md

 - Make sure your interface clock is set to 48kHz.
 RS ASIO will try to request 48kHz mode, but your drivers may or may not allow this, so it might help setting it manually.
 - Make sure you're NOT using the NoCableLauncher or similar otherwise your instruments may not be detected properly.
 - Extra: An RS_ASIO-log.txt file is generated inside the game directory which may help discover your ASIO driver name and diagnose issues.
+    - IMPORTANT: Only 32-bit ASIO drivers will be detected!
 - Look into [list of knows issues](#known-issues) if you experience any problems

 ### How to remove/uninstall